Virus worries prompt some post-race changes for the Iditarod

 ANCHORAGE, Alaska (AP) — Officials with the world’s most famous sled dog race announced Thursday they have postponed post-race events in Nome in response to the new coronavirus.

-The finish line is near the Nome mini-convention center, which serves as a community gathering point for mushers, their families, race fans and volunteers that descend on the city.
+The finish line is near the Nome mini-convention center, which serves as a community gathering point for mushers, their families, race fans and volunteers who descend on the city.

 “They will still be using the mini-convention center as their headquarters.
 But we’re going to be limiting the amount of people that are allowed in there at any one time,” Nome City Manager Glenn Steckman told The Associated Press.